Note: Only some parts of Australia used DST in 2013.

 Sunday, October 6, 2013, 2:00:00 am clocks were turned forward 1 hour to

-Sunrise and sunset was about 1 hour later on Oct 6, 2013 than the day before.
+Sunrise and sunset were about 1 hour later on Oct 6, 2013 than the day before.
 There was more light in the evening.

 When Does DST Start and End in Australia?